João Branco

-João Guedes Branco (b.
-1 July 1968) is a French-born Portuguese theatrical actor and reviewer, professor, and programmer.
+João Guedes Branco (born 1 July 1968) is a French-born Portuguese theatrical actor and reviewer, professor, and programmer.
 He had a theatrical career for over 30 years and appeared in more than 50 plays, most of them in Mindelo, Cape Verde.

-Branco was the founder of the Portuguese Cultural Centre's Theatrical Group and started a new era in theater on the island of São Vicente.
-He took part in the Mindelo International Film Festival, which is a major event in lusophony African theatre.
-Branco was a founder of Academia Livre de Artes Integradas do Mindelo, Free Academy of Integrated Arts of Mindelo (ALAIM), which was recognized by many of his fellow actors.
-By introducing a new model in artistic education on the island of São Vicente, he became an indispensable reference to theater in Cape Verde.
+Branco founded the Portuguese Cultural Centre's Theatrical Group on the island of São Vicente.
+He took part in the Mindelo International Film Festival, which is a major event in Lusophone African theatre.
+He was also a founder of Academia Livre de Artes Integradas do Mindelo, the Free Academy of Integrated Arts of Mindelo (ALAIM), which introduced a new model of artistic education to São Vicente.

 Early life

 João Branco was born in Paris, France to Portuguese musician José Mario Branco and programmer Isabel Alves Costa.

 He specialized in arts, communication, and culture at the University of Algarve.
-At the university, he took a maximum rank of Very Good, Praised and Distinction.
-For his masters in scientific arts, he acquired the rank of Very Good.
-He obtained a license in the Protection of Heritage and cultural organization with a rank of Very Good.
+He later completed a masters in scientific arts, and obtained a license in the Protection of Heritage and cultural organization.

 He started his artistic activities in 1984 with the playwright João Paulo Seara Cardoso.
 In 1987, he was invited by the Students' Association to perform in a stage play with Liceu Camões.
-In 1990, he performed his first play Quem me dera ser onda, written by Angolan Mário Rui at D. Maria II Secondary School in Lisbon.
+In 1990, he performed his first play, Quem me dera ser onda, written by Angolan Mário Rui, at D. Maria II Secondary School in Lisbon.